2024-2025 Academic Catalog

 Design and development of accounting systems using relational database management tools.
 Extraction and analysis of accounting data using queries, analytics, and visualization techniques.
 Application of accounting data analytics concepts using commercially available tools such as audit management software and current visualization tools.
 Proper preparation of data and use of analytics algorithms and visualization techniques to inform decision making.

-Introduction to procedures for extracting and quantifying quality of corporate Environmental, Social, and Governance (ESG) information and assessment of compliance with current accounting standards.
-Analysis of corporate ESG data and impact on Financial Statements for corporate environmental and social justice decision-making.
-Introduction and differentiation of U.S. and international regulatory bodies promulgating ESG standards.
-Discussion of disclosure components, frameworks, and standards concerning accounting and business-related ESG information.
-Exploration of incremental decision usefulness of ESG information for various stakeholders beyond traditional accounting financial statements.
-Presentation of attestation and assurance methodologies related to disclosed corporate ESG accounting information.
+Introduction to procedures for extracting and quantifying quality of corporate sustainability information and assessment of compliance with current accounting standards.
+Analysis of corporate sustainability data and impact on Financial Statements for corporate environmental and social justice decision-making.
+Introduction and differentiation of U.S. and international regulatory bodies promulgating sustainability standards.
+Discussion of disclosure components, frameworks, and standards concerning accounting and business-related sustainability information.
+Exploration of incremental decision usefulness of sustainability information for various stakeholders beyond traditional accounting financial statements.
+Presentation of attestation and assurance methodologies related to disclosed corporate sustainability accounting information.

 An examination of the concepts, technologies, and applications of security and assurance in information systems.
 Topics include the security threats against information systems; tools used by intruders; computing platforms and security; encryption; securing the transaction and the server; audit tools to detect intrusions; responses to attacks; legal, ethical and international issues; and the future of information systems security and assurance.